salastro/salastro.github.io/content/posts/programming/apl.md

 The notation was used inside IBM (his workplace) for describing some reports.
 However, the first interpreter was not built until a year later for limited use.
 On the other hand, the first commercially available one was introduced in 1968.
 After that, APL started gaining popularity from the late 1960s till the early 1980s.

 In contrast, these days APL is not as popular as it used to be.
 Despite that, development is still going.
-The most popular implementation of APL is Dyalog, a commercial implementation started in 1983 (yes, even the most modern of implementations is on the old side) that in recent years added useful extensions like object-oriented and functional programming, nested arrays, lambda calculus, etc. Additionally, if you are not a fan of commercial restricted use, you may try GNU APL but with a little bit fewer extensions.
+The most popular implementation of APL is Dyalog, a commercial implementation started in 1983 (yes, even the most modern of implementations is on the old side) that in recent years added useful extensions like object-oriented and functional programming, nested arrays, lambda calculus, etc. Additionally, if you are not a fan of commercial restricted use, you may try GNU APL but with fewer extensions.

 ## Scripts of Magic

 As mentioned before, APL uses a unique combination of mathematical symbols.
-These symbols represents polymorphic functions used to tackle a variety of problems.
-For example, the symbol `⌈` behaves as celling when a single integer is passed to it and as maximum when two numbers is passed to it.
-In addition, the symbol for the exact opposite behaviour is `⌊` resulting in beautiful symmetry.
+These symbols represent polymorphic functions used to tackle a variety of problems.
+For example, the symbol `⌈` behaves as celling when a single integer is passed to it and as maximum when two numbers are passed to it.
+In addition, the symbol for the exact opposite behavior is `⌊` resulting in beautiful symmetry.
 ```apl
 	⌈ 2.4
 3